amitNinjaTech/blockchain-monitor/README.md

 Local Blockchain: Ideal for development, testing, and scenarios where controlled experiments are necessary.
 By combining both approaches, the application can be robustly tested and deployed for real-world monitoring and development purposes.

+### Email Configuration
+Update the SMTP and email configurations in both alerts.go and config.json file.